Quick Stats

 -

-Emphasize organizational capacity - The foundation's repeated emphasis on "well managed" organizations means demonstrating strong governance, financial health, and operational effectiveness is critical
+Emphasise organisational capacity - The foundation's repeated emphasis on "well managed" organisations means demonstrating strong governance, financial health, and operational effectiveness is critical

 -

-Social services and health/wellness programs are priorities - With 79% of 2025 giving allocated to these areas, organizations in these sectors should prioritize applying
+Social services and health/wellness programmes are priorities - With approximately 79% of recent giving allocated to these areas, organisations in these sectors should prioritise applying

 -